time-link/timelink-vscode/README.md

 ## Testing with a reference version of MHK

-A reference version of MHH can be installed inside the devcontainer to provide a reproductible environment.
+A reference version of MHH can be installed inside the extension host container (created with F5) to provide a reproductible environment.

-The reference version contains the a full mhk-home directory capable of launcing MHK and the Kleio server.
+The reference version contains the a full mhk-home directory capable of launching MHK and the Kleio server.

-1. Run the extension host from VS Code with FN5.
+1. Run the extension host from VS Code with F5.
 2. In the new "Extension Development Host" window select "Clone Git Repository"
 3. Clone http://github.com/joaquimrcarvalho/timelink-project